shubhamjamdade/ACS-SCE-Diurnal-DAC-Supplementary-Information/README.md

-These pythons files were used for simulation data processing, optimization and visualization for results published in ** Jamdade, S., Cai, X., Allen-Dumas, M.R., and Sholl, D.S.
+These notebooks were used for simulation data processing, optimization and visualization for results published in ** Jamdade, S., Cai, X., Allen-Dumas, M.R., and Sholl, D.S.
 (2024).
 Incorporating Diurnal and Meter-Scale Variations of Ambient CO2 Concentrations in Development of Direct Air Capture Technologies.
 ACS Sustainable Chemistry & Engineering. **